Light aircraft pilot licence

 The light aircraft pilot licence (LAPL) is a pilot license allowing the pilot to fly small aircraft.
 It is issued in EASA member states and the United Kingdom.
-Unlike most other licences, it is not covered by the ICAO framework and is usually not able to be used in other states or regulatory areas.
+Unlike most other licences, it is not covered by the ICAO framework and is usually not applicable in other states or regulatory areas.

+Since October 2025, as a result of UK CAA Licensing and Training Simplification (LaTS), the LAPL(A) is no longer issued by the CAA in the UK, although existing LAPL(A) holders can still exercise the privileges of that licence.
+They will also still need a LAPL medical issued under Part-MED.

 Privileges

 Separate LAPLs are issued for aeroplanes, helicopters, sailplanes (gliders) and balloons.

 For aeroplanes, holders of an LAPL may act as pilot in command of single-engine piston aeroplanes or touring motor gliders with a maximum certificated take-off mass of 2,000 kg or less, carrying a maximum of 3 passengers.

 For helicopters, holders of an LAPL may act as pilot in command of single-engine helicopters with a maximum certificated take-off mass of 2,000 kg or less, carrying a maximum of 3 passengers.

 For sailplanes, holders of an LAPL may act as pilot in command of sailplanes and powered sailplanes.

 For balloons, holders of an LAPL may act as pilot in command of hot-air balloons or hot-air airships with a maximum of 3,400 m^{3} envelope capacity or gas balloons with a maximum of 1,260 m^{3}, carrying a maximum of 3 passengers.